 The CCA shall indicate true if there is no CCA “medium busy” indication.
 The CCA parameters are subject to the following criteria:

-If dot 11DynamicSensitivityControlImplemented is falseWhen the start of a valid ERP-OFDM signal or valid ERP-DSSS/CCK sync symbols at a receive level greater than or equal to –82 dBm at the receiver antenna connector are present at the start of the PHY slot, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.
+If dot 11DynamicSensitivityControlImplemented is false, when the start of a valid ERP-OFDM signal or valid ERP-DSSS/CCK sync symbols at a receive level greater than or equal to –82 dBm at the receiver antenna connector are present at the start of the PHY slot, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.
 CCA_Detect_Probabilty is the probability that the CCA does respond correctly to a valid signal and shall be at least 99% for the long slot time and at least 90% for the short slot time.
 The values for the other parameters are found in Table 18-6 (ERP characteristics).
 Note that the CCA Detect Probability and the power level are performance requirements.

 In the event that a correct PHY header is received, the ERP shall hold the CCA signal inactive (channel busy) for the full duration, as indicated by the PHY LENGTH field.
 Should a loss of CS occur in the middle of reception, the CCA shall indicate a busy medium for the intended duration of the transmitted PPDU.

-CCA shall report a busy medium upon detection of any energy above –62 dBm.
+CCA shall report a busy medium upon detection of any energy above –62 dBm or if dot 11DynamicSensitivityControlImplemented is true, the greater of either -62 dBm or the CS/CCA threshold as derived following the procedures given in clause 11.xx

-If dot 11DynamicSensitivityControlImplemented is true
+If dot 11DynamicSensitivityControlImplemented is true, when a valid signal with a signal power equal to or greater than the effective CS/CCA threshold as derived following the procedures given in clause 10.xx is present at the receiver antenna connector, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.

 19. High Throughput (HT) PHY specification